ibm-cloud-docs/vmwaresolutions/sddc/sd_multisite.md

 The multi-site configuration feature uses a hub and spoke topology with a primary site and a maximum of seven secondary sites.
 A single layer of sites is supported, that is, you cannot configure subsequent sites that are linked to other secondary sites.
 You can have a total of 128 ESXi servers in a multi-site configuration across all instances.

-**Note:** If your configuration requires a multi-site deployment with more than 128 ESXi servers, contact IBM Support for assistance.
+If your configuration requires a multi-site deployment with more than 128 ESXi servers, contact IBM Support for assistance.
 For more information, see [Contacting IBM Support](../vmonic/trbl_support.html).
+{:note}

 The following graphic depicts the overall view of the Cloud Foundation multi-site deployment.